aandiron/architect/a.andiron_The-Architect.md

 Nobody moved.

 "Good.
 OK then.
-Would you please all get on your knees, in a line in front of me."
+Would you please all get on your knees in a line in front of me."

 A rustle of tasteful fabrics accompanied by a few exhales of effort from the older employees as the whole crew lowered to their knees like a church choir before the Eucharist.